Insights

 Which Serverless Provider should I use for my Service?

 The answer to this question depends on the type of service that needs to be built.
-As you can see from the providers described above, there are different programming languages that are usable, depending on the cloud.
+There are different programming languages that are usable, depending on the cloud provider.
 The most important thing to consider when selecting a provider is: which attributes are mission-critical for my service?

 If your use cases involve heavy computation, require languages that need OS access, and are not latency-sensitive, you might find the extensive serverless offerings from large cloud hosting companies like AWS, Azure, and Google to be more suitable.
 These providers support a wide array of programming languages including, but not limited to, Node.js, Python, Java, Rust, PHP, .NET (C#), Ruby, and more.